-Percolation testing shall be in accordance with methods specified by the Hoopa Valley Tribal Environmental Protection Agency and Hoopa Valley Public Utilities District, reviewed by the Riparian Review Committee and approved by the Tribal Council.
+Percolation testing shall be in accordance with methods specified by the TEPA and Hoopa Valley Public Utilities District, reviewed by the Riparian Review Committee and approved by the Tribal Council.
 Percolation testing of soils within Zone 3 and 4 shall be conducted during wet weather.
 Percolation testing of soils falling within Zone 1 and Zone 2 may be conducted in non-wet weather conditions provided presoaking of the test hole is accomplished with (a) a continuous 12 hour presoaking, or (b) a minimum of four complete refillings beginning during the day prior to the day the test is conducted.